Manitoba Provincial Road 302

-Manitoba Provincial Road 302 (PR 302) is a provincial road in Manitoba, Canada.
+Provincial Road 302 (PR 302) is a provincial road in the Eastman Region of Manitoba, Canada.
 The 110 km road travels through parts of six municipalities.

 Route description

 The north terminus of PR 302 is located at the junction of PTH 44 and PR 215 near Beausejour.
 From there, the road heads south, crossing the Trans-Canada Highway at Richer, and eventually ends at PR 201 approximately 1.5 km east of Vita.
 Along the way, it has short concurrences with PTH 15 and PR 210, and travels through the communities of Beausejour, Richer, La Broquerie, and Zhoda.

 Along its route, the road surface of PR 302 alternates between pavement and gravel.
 The following sections are paved, two-lane road: